What are your house rules?

 What’s class like?

 You will take lessons in a group.
 Generally, the students will be gathered in a circle around two teachers.
 The teacher couple will comprise a leader and a follower who explain the dance for both roles.
 We’ll start with a warm-up to get energised and loosen up.
 The teachers have prepared a curriculum that introduces you to the most common steps and figures as well as aspects of rhythm and musicality.
 We’ll gradually teach you the basics, and we’ll play music so you can try these out.
 The focus is on practice, so we rely on brief explanations, frequent demonstrations and breaking down figures to help you understand them.
 We always rotate partners in class, so you can test your technique with different partners, and we encourage you to stay after class to dance with your class mates, your teachers and anybody else that drops in.
 The atmosphere is open and friendly and we laugh a lot.
 The teachers will occasionally interact with you in such a way as to address particular issues you may have, class size permitting.
 You are always welcome to ask questions; sometimes the teachers may ask you to postpone a question or answer it in private.
-Please note, in the absence of injury or disease, none of the moves we make in Lindy Hop are meant to hurt.
+Please note: in the absence of injury or disease, none of the moves we make in Lindy Hop are meant to hurt.
 If you feel any pain or discomfort, stop what you’re doing immediately and let your current dance partner and the teachers know, because then something needs to be done differently, at a different angle or with less force.

 What is meant by social dance?

 Sugarspin offers a social dance between and after lessons.
 This is not a class but an opportunity for people to dance, practice and socialise.
 We play dance music and leave you to play with what you have learnt.
 For many, this is the highlight of the evening!
 What we cover in class is only the tip of the iceberg of what Lindy Hop is all about.
 You get the dance moves into your body by dancing as much as possible and with as diverse a range of dancers as you can.
-During the social dances you can practice with your classmates and with people from other levels as well as your teachers.
+During the social dances you can practice with your classmates and with people from other levels.
 Some of the teachers are sure to be around and will be happy to help you with any moves you find tricky or give you feedback.

 Leading and Following

 Lindy Hop is danced by a leader and a follower.
 The leader initiates the moves and directions.
 The follower follows the direction given, but has a lot of freedom to add styling and contribute to the dance.
 Traditionally, men dance as leaders and women dance as followers, and will usually still be asked for their traditional role at parties.
 In the Lindy Hop scene everybody is free to choose what fits them best, and encouraged to dance with anybody, no matter what age or gender, but at parties it is easier to dance with many people if you (also) know your traditional role.
 Many advanced dancers enjoy both roles nowadays.
-At the end of the day the only true leader is the music.
+At the end of the day the only true leader is the music!

 I’m seriously into this.
 What can I do to get better quickly?!